-These designers' love for clean lines, organic textures, and minimal shapes made waves on the midcentury design scene, so much so that many Scandinavian midcentury designs are still very present in homes today.
-Keep scrolling for a comprehensive list of our most well-loved Danish, Norwegian, and Swedish furniture designers.
+These designers' love for clean lines, organic textures, and simple silhouettes made waves on the midcentury design scene, so much so that many Scandinavian midcentury designs are still very popular in homes today.
+In fact, Scandinavian designs are some of the most coveted and easily recognized furniture designs around the world.
+Below, our most well-loved Danish, Norwegian, and Swedish furniture designers.

-Best-Known Work: the Safari Chair
+Best-Known Work: The Safari Chair

-Best-Known Work: the Artichoke Lamp
+Best-Known Work: The Artichoke Lamp